-In this case none of the members of the examining committee shall sign the documents listed in 5.6.3.
-The Academic Supervisor shall supervise the revision of the dissertation or thesis.
-When the dissertation or thesis is acceptable to the Academic Supervisor, the Academic Supervisor shall distribute it to the rest of the examining committee.
-If it is acceptable to the committee, the Academic Supervisor shall ensure that each committee member signs the documents listed in 5.6.3.
+In this case, none of the members of the examining committee shall sign the approval pages.
+The supervisor shall supervise the revision of the thesis, project or dissertation.
+When the revisions have been completed and have been approved by the supervisor, the supervisor shall distribute the revised thesis, project or dissertation to the rest of the examining committee.
+If it is acceptable to the examining committee, the supervisor shall ensure that the approval pages are signed by each member of the examining committee.
+The supervisor will then ensure that a "pass" grade is submitted to the Office of the Registrar for the student's thesis, project or dissertation.